Mahindra Lifespaces: Awards and recognition

+Initiatives

 The Mahindra Teri Centre of Excellence

 The Mahindra Teri Centre of Excellence was developed to reduce the footprint of the real estate industry and to influence the real estate industry and its value chain to move towards innovative and sustainable development.

 Sustainable Leadership Housing Coalition

 MLDL is one of the founding members of the Sustainable Housing Leadership Consortium (SHLC), a private sector-led consortium founded in 2016.

-Green Army Initiative

-Mahindra Lifespace initiated its 'Green Army' initiative in 2014 which aimed to increase awareness of sustainable living habits among children.
-The program identifies children as primary change agents of the future and educates them on sustainable living habits and choices.

 Mahindra World City Jaipur

 MWC Jaipur is a joint venture between Mahindra Lifespace Developers Ltd (MLDL) and Rajasthan State Industrial Development and Investment Corporation (RIICO).
 In 2015, MWCJ became the first project in Asia to receive Stage 2 Climate Positive Development certification from the C40 Cities Climate Leadership Group (C40).